MUDAYARAJ/bmsceConference/README.md

 # BMS Conference

 Welcome to the official repository of the College Conference Website!
-This website serves as a platform for our college's annual conference, bringing together students, faculty, and industry professionals for knowledge sharing and networking opportunitie
+This website serves as a platform for our college's annual conference, bringing together students, faculty, and industry professionals for knowledge sharing and networking opportunities.

+## Features
 - Browse and explore conference sessions, workshops, and keynote speakers.
 - View the conference schedule and create a personalized agenda.
 - Get to know our esteemed speakers and their profiles.